 Free camping at the race village and fee free access to showers, charge facilities, bike wash etc

-Rad riding with new trails and different stage configurations.
+Rad riding with new trails and fresh stage configurations.

 Free onsite wifi

-This is by no means an exhaustive list but it gives you an idea so you can decide if the event is value for money for you or not.
+This is by no means an exhaustive list but it gives you an idea so you can decide if the event is for you or not.